LGY07/arch-install/README.md

 Interactive archlinux install script

-Please run it on ArchLive
+Please run it on ArchLive,can only be installed on UEFI

 Instructions:
 ```
-wget [Download link for the latest version]
+curl -O [Download link for the latest version]
-./install.sh
+bash ./install.sh
 ```

 ## If the link below works, you can use the installation image below.